What Makes a Good User Story - Part 1

 Let’s talk about the basics you should know when it comes to a good user story.
 The simplest place to start is with Bill Wake’s INVEST acronym:

-Good agile stories are discrete and independent, where a feature or user journey is divided in such a way that each story card can be executed independently.
+Good user stories are an agile best practice.
+They are also discrete and independent, where defined features or user journeys are divided in such a way that each story card can be executed independently.
 Stories need not be tied to APIs that don’t exist yet (because you can build stubs).
 Stories that build on multiple steps in a process don’t need to be coded sequentially (because you can always smartly design for assumptions in your story planning process).
-Creating truly independent stories is a hard skill that takes time to get the hang of, but done right, it opens up the team for fast execution.
+Creating truly independent stories is a hard skill that takes time to get the hang of, but done right, it opens up the team for fast execution and offers added business value.

 What if you come across a change for a story that’s already in play?
 This, too, is when you can negotiate and decide if it’s worth pulling the story card back for more analysis and resetting context, or if the story can be left as-is and instead create a separate card to address the change later.